 Support for Organization

 The support for 501(c)(7) corporations must come from donations or fees paid by members of the organization.
 These organizations cannot host activities for financial gain.

 There are other ways that a 501(c)(7) organization can support itself.
 They can charge members to use their facilities, like a country club requiring payment to use their building for a wedding.
 Nonmembers can also be charged for facility use, but only 15 percent of the club's income can be from charging nonmembers for facility use.

 If you need help with a 501 C 7 Corporation, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.